 Death caused by negligence (doing something wrong) – such as driving under the influence of alcohol and causing an auto accident that kills another person – can lead to civil lawsuits for wrongful death.
 This type of lawsuit is brought by family members who have lost a loved one and it’s intended solely to compensate them for their loss and not meant to punish the wrongdoer even though he may face criminal penalties as well.
 The family members bringing this type of legal action are usually those entitled under state law to recover damages from someone else’s estate if they were killed as a result of negligent conduct on his part (such as a widow, widower, and children of the decedent).
 It is not necessary under the law for these family members to have been financially dependent on the person who was killed in order to be entitled to file such a lawsuit.
 In addition, they can recover damages for the loss of their loved one’s “society,” companionship, and comfort even if he or she wasn’t supporting them.

 In addition, spouses have been given special legal rights when it comes to suing for wrongful death based on the idea that there should be a financial penalty in this type of situation when a husband or wife is killed in an automobile accident caused by someone else’s negligence.
 This has led many states in recent years to pass no-fault legislation.

 Hope this article has given you a clear concept of some legal terms that are often used while dealing with medical negligence cases.
-Yet, if there is any matter that seems too difficult for you to handle, then it better is to contact medical negligence lawyers in your area.
+Yet, if there is any matter that seems too difficult for you to handle, then it is better to contact medical negligence solicitors in Dublin